Metaprogramming in Swift, and the issue with Process and relative paths

 Launchpath: Optional("/Users/user/Projects/currentProject/test/Project/test2/build_and_run.sh")

-It turns, as kindly explained by our dear Quinn on the Swift Forums, that's actually the case:
+It turns out, as kindly explained by our dear Quinn on the Swift Forums, that is actually the case:

 Here’s what’s going on…